Terms of Service

 - Any access to CareMonkey by an Individual using login details of a User given to the Individual by the User;

-- Interruptions to the availability of CareMonkey due to third-party services; and
+- Interruptions to the availability of CareMonkey, whether due to scheduled or unscheduled maintenance, failures by third-party services, or otherwise; or

 - Information contained on any linked third party websites.